-The MLC Aquatic squad structure is designed to give swimmers the ability move up, across & into a squad that will meet their swimming needs based on age, swimming ability and commitment level.
+The MLC Aquatic squad structure is designed to give swimmers the ability move up, across & into a squad that will meet their swimming needs based on age, swimming ability, swimming goals and commitment level.

 Contact / CommunicationIt is important for the coach, swimmers and parents to be in constant communication about the squad and swimmers goals and swimmers progress.
 If there are any concerns in regards to training & competition please speak to your coach.
 For billing matters please contact Carol Osborn on +61 3 9274 6328 or firstname.lastname@example.org.Squad Fees For information about the squad billing rates, dates and procedures, please click here.

 National Performance Squad swimmers are generally aged 16 years and older and train 8-9 sessions per week with 3 gym sessions & multiple dry land sessions per week.
 Swimmers are expected to make a full commitment to the training and competition schedule as set by the head coach.
 Swimmers in this group are aiming to final and medal at Australian Age Nationals, make semi-finals and finals at Open National Championships and gain selection on Australian Junior, Youth and Open Teams.

 National Squad swimmers are generally aged 13-17 years and train 7-8 sessions per week with 3 gym sessions & multiple dry land sessions per week.
 Swimmers are expected to make a full commitment to the training and competition schedule as set by the head coach.
 Swimmers in this group are aiming to qualify for and compete at the Australian Age National Championships and Victorian Open State Championship.